microsoft/language-server-protocol/versions/protocol-1-x.md

 #### DidChangeWatchedFiles Notification

-The watched files notification is sent from the client to the server when the client detects changes to file watched by the lanaguage client.
+The watched files notification is sent from the client to the server when the client detects changes to file watched by the language client.

 _Notification_:
 * method: 'workspace/didChangeWatchedFiles'